rosensilva/ballerina-samples/loadbalance-failover/README.md

 The `booksearchservice` is the service that handles the client orders to find books from book stores.
 Book search service call book store backeds to retrieve book details.
 You can find the loadbalancing and failover mechanisms are applied when the book search service calls three identical backend servers.

-The `bookstorebacked` is an independent web service that accepts orders via HTTP POST method from `booksearchservice` and sends the details of the book back to `booksearchservice`.
+The `bookstorebacked` is an independent web service that accepts orders via HTTP POST method from `booksearchservice` and sends the details of the book back to the `booksearchservice`.

 ### Implementation of the Ballerina services

 #### book_search_service.bal
 The `ballerina.net.http.resiliency` package contains the load balancer implementation.
-After importing that package you can directly create an endpoint with a load balancer.
+After importing that package you can create an endpoint with a load balancer.
 The `endpoint` keyword in Ballerina refers to a connection with a remote service.
-Here you'll have three identical remote services that we load balance across.
+Here you'll have three identical remote services to load balance across.
 First, you need to import ` ballerina.net.http.resiliency` package to use the loadbalancer.
 Next, create a LoadBalancer end point by ` create resiliency:LoadBalancer` statement.
 Then you need to create an array of HTTP Clients that you needs to be Loadbalanced across.
 Finally, pass the `resiliency:roundRobin` argument to the `create loadbalancer` constructor.
 Now whenever you call the `bookStoreEndPoints` remote HTTP endpoint, it goes through the failover and load balancer.

 ```ballerina
 package booksearchservice;